 Rating I Positive Neutral Negative Diverge Taper Option 1 Option 2 Ор tion 3 Option 4 Speed Increased length of diverge taper provides opportunity for vehicles to slow down, though this is not addressing any known problem.
 With no change in direction prior to entering the parking area, the potential for higher speeds increases.
 No constant segregation island width between mainline and parking area.
 This non-standard parking layout increases risk of conflict collisions.
 Maintains the current TD 69 taper length.
 A radius equivalent to TD22 'near straight' is provided between the taper and the increased nose ratio.
 Chicane has potential to ensure speed reduction on entry to layby.
 However, the chicane geometry is considered undesirable on exit from the mainline, where there is risk of vehicles encountering it unexpectedly and at excessive speed.
 Visibility Requires a similar visibility area behind the kerb line as required in the TD design standard.
 Provides the required visibility from the mainline to the parking area.
-Provides th visibility fro mainline to area. • Provides the required visibility from the mainline to the parking area.
+Provides the required visibility from the mainline to the parking area.
+Provides the required visibility from the mainline to the parking area.
 Land take area Baseline case.
 29.2% < baseline Less land is required to construct this option than the baseline.
-8.9% < baseline Less land is required to construct this option than the baseline.
-8.4% < baseline Less land is required to construct this option than the baseline.
+23.5% < ba Less land is construct t than the ba seline required to his option aseline.
+23.1% < baseline Less land is required to construct this option than the baseline.